davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 #### Program Requirements

-1. Your program should accept exactly 2 arguments on the command line:
+1. Take a look over `main.c`, which is not to be modified unless when debugging.
+This program stress tests your hashmap.
+Each thread runs `NUM_OPS_PER_THREAD` operations on your hashmap.
+These operations have a 50% chance to be a `put()` and 25% chance each to be a `get()` or `del()`.
+Each hash-key is randomly generated and limited to the given maximum value (see below) so as to induce sufficient amounts of hash conflicts.
+The program accepts  3 arguments on the command line:
     ```bash
-    $ ./hashtest <num threads> <hashmap capacity>
+    $ ./hashtest <num threads> <hashmap capacity> <max key>
     ```
    - The `num threads` argument tells your program how many threads it must create to randomly get/put/del keys.
    - The `hashmap capacity` argument is the size of the table array that your hashmap should initialize.
+   - The `max key` argument is the maximum value that the hashtest simulator will generate.
+All keys are in the range `[0, max key]`.

+   The relationship of `max key` to this simulator is an important one.
+If you recall that hashmaps do not allow duplicate keys, `max key` is also the maximum number of elements that can be stored in the map.
+Therefore, you don't want your `max key` to be too low.
+I've been testing with values ranging between 500 to 1000.

+2. Most of your work will go in `ts_hashmap.h` and `ts_hashmap.c`.
+In `ts_hashmap.h`, you'll need to make any changes you see as necessary to the defined structs in order to support synchronization.

-2. You must provide the following thread-safe functions:
+3. In `ts_hashmap.c` you must provide the implementations for following thread-safe functions:

    - `ts_hashmap_t *initmap(capacity)`: returns a pointer to a new thread-safe hashmap.
 The initial  size of the array should be allocated to `capacity`.
 This function **does not** need to be thread-safe.